btf-org/flank-docs/docs/use-cases.md

 ### Engineering Management
 - **Deprecate unused code.** If you run your internal tooling through Flank, you can get metrics on which procedures/endpoints are not being used.
+- **Prototype feature upstream of design/frontend.** Typically you have to build a UI for a feature to discover whether it's valuable.
+With Flank, you can just have the backend engineer write the business logic and immediately create an app.
+Then track it's usage.